vntanh1406/vntanh1406/README.md

 🧠 I love solving problems that require both logic and creativity

-💬 I speak Python, JavaScript, and a bit of Kotlin, C++, and sometimes human 😅
+💬 I speak Python, C++, and a bit of Kotlin, Javascript, and sometimes human 😅

 🎓 Currently preparing for a Master's degree in AI/Data Science, aiming to dive deeper into research and applications